inVisement/graph/readme.md

     - each template element should have the event handlers
     - why? then we do not need to worry about if the element populated when deploying the event handler
 - [X] change sort function to have sort(by, direction) and make it inline for readability
-- [ ] rewrite legend.filter function
-    - get condition and then apply to list of nodes
-    - right now, for each element, it evaluates the condition
 - [X] git commit to invisement and tmo
 - [X] change of y-axis to logarithm
     - working data: db-ranking